-Density targets for the development of the site have been pre-determined by market analysis, the proposed future rapid transit, open space placement and response to topography and views.
+Density targets for the development of the site have been pre-determined by market analysis, the proposed future rapid transit, open space distribution and response to topography and views.

-Most recently, Directions 2031 recommend that greenfields development achieve a minimum of 15 dwellings per urban zone hectare across the Perth and Peel regions.
+Most recently, Directions 2031 recommend that greenfields development achieve a minimum of 15 dwellings per urban zoned hectare across the Perth and Peel regions.
 While this strategy applies directly to Perth and Peel Regions, it has some application but warrants adjustment for the local market conditions in Geraldton.

-Liveable Neighbourhoods suggests that in new urban areas, densities should achieve 15 dwellings per urban-hectare and an average of 22 dwellings per site hectare, in accordance with:
+Liveable Neighbourhoods suggests new urban areas should achieve densities of 15 dwellings per urban-hectare and an average of 22 dwellings per residential site hectare, in accordance with:

-- ▲ 12 to 20 dwellings per site hectare for standard lot layouts; and - 20 to 30 dwellings per hectare for areas in 400m of a neighbourhood centre and in 250m of a main bus route.
+- ✓ 12 to 20 dwellings per site hectare for standard lot layouts; and - ✓ 20 to 30 dwellings per hectare for areas in 400m of a neighbourhood centre and in 250m of a main bus route.